GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

      [Regions and zones](https://cloud.google.com/compute/docs/regions-zones).
   1. Make sure that you know the domain name where you will host your Grafana dashboard and are able to edit the A record for this domain.

-### Configure the OAuth consent screen
+## Configure the OAuth consent screen

-Configure an OAuth consent screen for Identity-Aware Proxy.
+In this section, you configure an OAuth [consent screen](https://developers.google.com/workspace/guides/configure-oauth-consent) for Identity-Aware Proxy.

-  1. Go to GCP Console > Security > Identity-Aware Proxy.
+  1. Go to the [Identity-Aware Proxy page](https://console.cloud.google.com/security/iap) in the Cloud Console.
 If necessary, enable the Identity-Aware proxy when the console requests it.
   2. If you didn’t configure a consent screen before, there will be a red warning message prompting you to configure one.
   ![Consent missing error message](https://storage.googleapis.com/gcp-community/tutorials/serverless-grafana-with-iap/iap-consent-not-configured.png)
   Select internal users, this allows only users that are part of your Cloud Identity organisation to use Grafana, but requires you to have a Cloud Identity organisation.
 If you want to enable IAP with external identities, you will have to use [GCP Identity Platform](https://cloud.google.com/identity-platform) which we don't cover in this tutorial.